 So, that’s another reason to go with Certified Hosting: if you’re interested in cheaper dedicated hosting.

-The answer to this question is yes.
 They do seem to treat their customers right by providing a full account for each user, while clearly showing where to contact them in terms of phone support and the live chat button.

 A ticket system is available, and you can always log in to check out your billing situation.
 We enjoy that they have a complete knowledgebase for those who would like to complete their own research.
 Also, Certified Hosting offers a nice selection of video tutorials for the visual learners out there.

 Along with a blog, forums, and incentives, you can’t go wrong with the Certified Hosting support.

 Finally, this company has a certified protection guarantee with secure hosting and impressive anti-attack software.
 They offer weekly backups, but they clearly state that you shouldn’t always rely on them.
 This might be cause for concern, but you can generally set up a nice backup system for yourself this way.

 How to Get the Lowest Price